+When we see depression depicted in the media and entertainment, we are often exposed to representations of people who are breaking down, crying, etc. Despite what you have been led to believe, this common depiction of depression is not its only face.
+Depression, in fact, has many faces.
 One of the faces that we are going to talk about today is emotional numbness.
-What does it mean to feel emotionally numb, how do we become emotionally numb, and how can we recover from these feelings of numbness as well as our depression?
+What does it mean to feel emotionally numb, how do we become emotionally numb, and how can we recover from these feelings of numbness as well as our depression, potentially through online therapy?

 Emotional numbness is not something that mentally healthy people experience.
 Emotional numbness is usually a side-effect of several different traumatic situations or mental illnesses.
 The list of things that may trigger emotional numbness includes:

 Keep in mind that these are only a few of the situations that may trigger emotional numbness within you.
 If you work on some of these areas and you feel as though the symptoms aren’t going away or are getting stronger, it may be a part of a larger problem: Depersonalization-Derealization Disorder.